ng210/webdev/js/lib/player/design.md

 ## 1. Sequence and adapter ##

 ### Dedicated sequences
-* commands are pre-bound to adapter types
+* commands are bound to adapter types
 * command codes are reused
 * requires transformation to be used by other adapter types